Your blog

 Multi-channel distribution

-Post to Mastodon, Bluesky, and Discord automatically when you publish
+Post to your social channels, or any tool via webhook, automatically when you publish

-Connect your social accounts once.
+Connect your accounts once.
 When you publish, Writizzy handles the posting.

 Setting up channels